StefanSchroeder/Golang-Ellipsoid/README.md

 # ellipsoid.go

-NOTE: Added ToLLA and ToECEF functions that are not yet documented here.

 NOTE: The package has not been made go get-friendly yet.
 Some of my forkers did that, I'll catch up some day.
 Also the compilation instructions in this readme have not been updated for Go-1.0.

 ellipsoid.go performs latitude and longitude calculations on the surface of an ellipsoid.
+And converts ECEF to LLA and vice-versa.

 This is a Go conversion of an existing Perl conversion of existing Fortran code (see ACKNOWLEDGEMENTS) and the